park-bench/gpgmailer/README.md

     recommended that you __do not__ use the GPG keyring in your home directory.
 5. Import or generate a sender PGP key.
 This key must have a verified signature and be ultimately trusted.
-6. Import the PGP public keys of all the recipients.
+6. Import and sign the PGP public keys of all the recipients.
 7. Copy or rename the example configuration file `/etc/gpgmailer/gpgmailer.conf.example` to `/etc/gpgmailer/gpgmailer.conf`.
 Edit this file to enter the sender and recipient information and the sender GPG passphrase.
 Other settings can also be modified.